Bennett-Fleischhauer-GbR/portal/README.md

 1. **Download the installer:**

-   Download the folder `portal` from the repository.
+   Download the content from the repository.

 2. **Upload to your server:**

-    Upload the contant of the folder `portal` file to your webserver's root directory.
+    Upload the content to your webserver's root directory.

 3. **Run the installer:**